 Our Piano Accompanist Gareth Curtis is a freelance lecturer and writer of music with a background in further education.
 He became president of Urmston Choral Society in 1995 and its accompanist the following year.
 Over recent years he has provided the choir with a number of arrangements and some compositions of his own.

-The Urmston & District Choral Society was formed in 1940 when most church choirs were depleted by the absence of their young men away in the Forces and several church choirs from Urmston joined together to perform “The Messiah”.
+The Urmston & District Choral Society (now known as Urmston Choral Society) was formed in 1940 when most church choirs were depleted by the absence of their young men away in the Forces and several church choirs from Urmston joined together to perform “The Messiah”.

 Following this the performers decided to make their singing more permanent and in January 1941 the Choral Society was established.
 Its first performance, “Elijah”, took place that May.

 The first rehearsals were held at Brook Road Methodist Sunday School which has remained the rehearsal venue until quite recently when we moved to Greenfield Church in Urmston town centre.

 During the 1940s the choir grew in strength and attracted several eminent musicians to perform such as an orchestra that included some Halle members and soloists such as Isobel Baillie.

 In early 1954, after a rapid turnover of conductors of what was then known as Urmston and District Choral Society, Paul Crashley, a 28 year old school teacher from Cadishead was unanimously elected to become our Conductor.
 Here began a long and fruitful period, which saw performances of many of the standard choral works, notably Handel’s Messiah, Medelssohn’s Elijah, and Faure’s Requiem; and some like Poulenc’s Gloria which were relatively little know at the time.
 There were also regular more popular concerts often based on light opera, including those by Gilbert and Sullivan and Edward German.